 Book a Presentation

-To book a presentation, contact us at the NCTR and our team will work with you to create a custom presentation that best meets your needs.
+To book a presentation, please use the request form below and our team will work with you to create a custom presentation that best meets your needs.

 Requests from educators, students, organizations, and the private and public sectors are evaluated by the NCTR education team to determine the appropriate speaker.